christianacca/web-api-starter/docs/dev-setup.md

 Once up and running, feel free to then switch to running the projects via an IDE such as Visual Studio 2022 or Jetbrains Rider (see section below).

 > **IMPORTANT**: all commands (at the command-line) mentioned below assume that they are run from the root of the directory containing the solution (.sln) file.
-> All folder and file paths mentioned in the commands below assume you are running powershell which understand forward slashes (eg ./my-folder/)
+> All folder and file paths mentioned in the commands below assume you are running powershell core which understand forward slashes (eg ./my-folder/)

 ## Initial setup